inamgithub/Simple_Music_Player_Website/README.md

-# Spotify Clone Project
+# Simple Music Player Website

-This project is a simple Spotify clone that aims to replicate some of the basic features of the popular music streaming platform.
+This project is a simple Music Player Website that aims to replicate some of the basic features of popular music streaming platforms.
 It includes a user interface designed using HTML and CSS, as well as functionality implemented with JavaScript.
 The project allows users to play and control songs, displays song information, and features a responsive design.

 ## Features

-- **Navigation Bar**: The navigation bar at the top includes the Spotify logo, along with links to the Home and About sections.
+- **Navigation Bar**: The navigation bar at the top includes the Music Player logo, along with links to the Home and About sections.
 It is designed with a sleek black background and white text for easy visibility.

 - **Song List**: The main content area displays a list of songs under the title "Best of NCS - No Copyrights".
 Each song is presented with its cover image, song name, and a play button with a timestamp.
 The play button allows users to start and pause the song.